-Among the speakers for the 2016 Republican National Convention in July was Lisa Shin, a Korean-American ophthalmologist.
+Among the speakers for the 2016 Republican National Convention in July was Lisa Shin, a Korean-American optometrist.
 She was the only Asian-American who spoke at the event.
 Dr. Shin has served as one of the 60 advisers to the National Diversity Coalition for Trump, the U.S. President-elect Donald J. Trump’s campaign organization established with the stated aim of reflecting the will of ethnic minorities in America.

 “I think for Hillary, she had a lot of paid people,” said Dr. Shin during a phone interview with the JoongAng Ilbo.
 “But I didn’t hear a lot about grass-roots activists like I did with Trump.
 I believe that there was so much momentum, energy and enthusiasm with Trump.
 Hillary was disconnected from the people.
 She was what we call elite.
 She thought she was privileged.”